 Feedback from residents has helped make sure that the cat and dog keeping local laws better suit our changing city.
 The new laws will allow resident’s greater ability to own a pet.

-For more information about our new laws, please contact us on 07 3412 3412 or email us at email@example.com.
+For more information about our new laws, please call us on 07 3412 3412 or email us at firstname.lastname@example.org.